the-beef-calculator/AppleStore-Inventory-Checker/README.md

 4. Run the program.
 5. Keep your computer awake with a stable internet connection.**

-<small>**Note: Hard coding sensitive API information is an unsafe coding practice and is generally frowned upon.
-This will be updated soon!*</small>
+**Note: Hard coding sensitive API information is an unsafe coding practice and is generally frowned upon.
+This will be updated soon!*

 ***Note: I've written exceptions for many of the possible issues (such as a loss of internet connection), though this is generally inefficient            and I've learned is better suited towards utilizating the Spring framework, which I'll work to incorporate this project soon.*

 # Screenshot of the program in action